-On the Closing Date, we expect to issue two Classes of Notes; the Class M-1 and Class M-2 Notes.
+On the Closing Date, we expect to issue four Classes of Notes: the Class 1M-1, Class 1M-2, Class 2M-1 and Class 2M-2 Notes.
 The Notes will be issued pursuant to a Debt Agreement (the "Debt Agreement") to be dated as of the Closing Date.
 Under a Global Agency Agreement (the "Global Agency Agreement") to be dated as of the Closing Date between us and the Global Agent, Wells Fargo Bank will act as paying agent, registrar, transfer agent and authenticating agent.
 See "The Agreements" in this Prospectus.

-The Notes are our unsecured general obligations and are structured to be subject to the performance of the Reference Obligations.
+The Notes are our unsecured general obligations and are structured to be subject to the performance of the Reference Obligations in the Reference Pool.
+The Reference Pool is divided into two Loan Groups.
 The transaction is designed to furnish credit protection to us with respect to Reference Obligations that become 180 days or more delinquent or as to which certain other Credit Events occur.
-The Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events with respect to the Reference Obligations.
-The amount by which the Class Principal Balances of the Notes are written down is based on a tiered severity related to the Net Credit Event Amount of the Reference Obligations as of the related Payment Date.
+The Group 1 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events with respect to the Reference Obligations in Loan Group 1.
+Similarly, the Group 2 Notes will be subject to write-down of their Class Principal Balances of the Notes are written down is based on a tiered severity related to the Net Credit Event Amount of the Reference Obligations in the related Loan Group as of the related Payment Date.
 See "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Calculated Tranche Write-down Amounts".

 The principal payment characteristics of the Notes have been designed so that the Notes amortize based on the collections of principal payments on the Reference Obligations.
-The Notes will not be entitled to principal payments based on Unscheduled Principal collections received on the Reference Pool unless the Minimum Credit Enhancement Test is satisfied for the related Payment Date.
-Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by us on the Notes will be based in part on Scheduled Principal that is collected on the Reference Pool, rather than on scheduled payments due on the Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
-In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, we will not make principal payments on the Notes based on the amount that was due on such Reference Obligation; instead, we will only make principal payments on the Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Calculated Recovery Principal.
+The Notes will not be entitled to principal payments based on Unscheduled Principal collections received on the Reference Obligations in the related Loan Group unless the Minimum Credit Enhancement Test is satisfied for the related Payment Date and Loan Group.
+Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by us on the Notes will be based in part on Scheduled Principal that is collected on the Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
+In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation; instead, we will only make principal payments on the related Notes based on the amount that was due on such Reference Obligation; instead, we will only make principal payments on the related Notes based on the related Recovery Principal.
 Investors should make their own determination as to the effect of these features on the Notes.

-For the avoidance of doubt, under no circumstances will the actual cash flow from the Reference Obligations be paid to or otherwise be made available to the Holders of the Notes.
+For the avoidance of doubt, the Notes are not secured or backed by the Reference Obligations and under no circumstances will the actual cash flow from the Reference Obligations be paid to or otherwise be made available to the Holders of the Notes.
 We will make monthly payments of accrued interest to the Holders of the Notes.
-The amounts of principal payments required to be paid by us on the Notes each month will be based on the amount of principal collected in respect of the Reference Obligations as further described in this Prospectus.
+The amounts of principal payments required to be paid by us on the Notes each month will be based on the amount of principal collected in respect of the Reference Obligations in the related Loan Group as further described in this Prospectus.